 First rule of picking a good pizza wine – don’t over-think it.
 The starting point is go to the Italian wine section of your favorite wine shop, then pick a red and/or white.
 While the details are fun for us wine geeks, most of us just want to have a glass of fermented grape goodness that tastes good with ‘za, and doesn’t interfere with a good time.

-Ms. Teague did a tasting of red and white wines that she and her friends thought would pair well with pizza.
-There were quite a few surprises, including the result that Chianti was not the best pizza wine.
-In fact, white wines from Italy seemed to be the top selections.
+We’ve done a lot of tasting of red and white wines with pizza, since both wine & pizza is a staple of many of our gatherings.
+We did a blind tasting a while back – there were quite a few surprises, including the result that Chianti was not the best pizza wine.
+In fact, white wines from Italy seemed to be most everyone’s favorite.

 This Sicilican white blend was a bit new for us, but we tried it on Sunday pairing with a white pizza topped with fresh tomato, bacon, and spinach (one of our favorite combinations).
 The wine was quite a revelation, with a nice balance of acidity and minerality that worked well with the pizza (about $20).